Cauterization: Nasal cauterization

 Frequent nosebleeds are most likely caused by an exposed blood vessel in the nose, usually one in Kiesselbach's plexus.

 Even if the nose is not bleeding at the time, a physician may cauterize it to prevent future bleeding.
 Cauterization methods include burning the affected area with acid, hot metal, or lasers.
 Such a procedure is naturally quite painful.
 Sometimes, a physician uses liquid nitrogen as a less painful alternative, though it is less effective.
 A physician may apply cocaine in the few countries that allow it for medical use.
 Cocaine is the only local anesthetic that also produces vasoconstriction, making it ideal for controlling nosebleeds.

 More modern treatment applies silver nitrate after a local anesthetic.
 The procedure is generally painless, but after the anesthetic wears off, there may be pain for several days, and the nose may run for up to a week after this treatment.

 Nasal cauterization can cause empty nose syndrome.

 Infant circumcision

 Cauterization has been used for the circumcision of infants in the United States and Canada.
 The College of Physicians and Surgeons of Manitoba advises against its use in neonatal circumcision.
-This method of circumcision resulted in several infants having their penises severely burned, with at least seven male children being reassigned as female.
+This method of circumcision resulted in several infants having their penises severely burned.